 In a recent report by the nonprofit public policy and advocacy group Advocates For Children, researchers concluded that the new policy has saved the state of New Jersey approximately $16 million every year.
 In addition, the study found that those juveniles who are incarcerated or detained are:

 - More likely to perform poorly in school

 Researchers also concluded that higher rates of juvenile incarceration did not increase public safety.

 The system relies on law enforcement officials and prosecutors to determine whether juveniles have a likelihood to engage in violent behavior.
 Those minors are not eligible for the alternative programs.
 The alternatives used with non-violent offenders included tethers or in-home monitoring, as well as mandatory reporting, typically twice a day.
 Juveniles were also offered job training, as well as counseling and support to address any issues that led to criminal acts.

 CONTACT THE JUVENILE CRIMES DEFENSE ATTORNEYS AT MALLON & TRANGER

 We offer a free initial consultation in all criminal matters.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.